I wrote this article a while back for a local magazine, and I thought it would be good to post on our own website! Here it is:

 Aren’t these products more expensive?

 Sometimes, but not always.
 Getting back to the basics can really save you money, especially in the areas of cleaning and gardening.
 Simple cleaning solutions made from vinegar or baking soda can be incredible cost savers to the consumer, and enriching the garden with homemade compost or treating your acid loving plants with used coffee grounds can both cut waste and save money on fertilizers and other amendments.
 Buying one very durable well made product one time ultimately saves you the money and hassle of replacing a less durable product over and over again.
-Though organically grown food can be a bit more expensive, cooking at home (for you or your pets) with whole foods can ultimately be cheaper and certainly more nutritious than buying processed foods (talk to your naturopathic vet or an employee at a pet supply store that specializes in holistic, “human grade” foods and is well trained in nutrition about how to make sure your homemade diet is balanced correctly for your pet).
+Though organically grown food can be a bit more expensive, cooking at home (for you or your pets) with whole foods can ultimately be cheaper and certainly more nutritious than buying processed foods (talk to your holisitc vet or an employee at a pet supply store that specializes in holistic, “human grade” foods and is well trained in nutrition about how to make sure your homemade diet is balanced correctly for your pet.
+(Check out the homemade diet tips and diet book reviews on www.dogaware.com, as well as tips for how to prepare foods for dogs with different health issues.
+For cats, see www.catinfo.org).
 The health benefits of eating more nutritious foods can definitely result in fewer medical bills.
 Buying products made by local entrepreneurs can often be less expensive due to their lack of overhead spent or middlemen paid, and there is often a reduction in shipping costs that would have been passed along to the consumer.
 Though some of these green products for your pets might be considered specialty items, one of the natural laws of economics dictates that the more of a demand there is for certain products, the more available and affordable they become.
 In the past few years, there has been a huge increase in the number of responsible, environmentally friendly products hitting the mainstream market.
 When we as consumers exercise our very real power by actively seeking out these products and supporting them, we ensure that we as a nation are living more sustainably.
 Even our pets can walk lightly on the earth!